background preloader

 What is dyslexia? - Kelli Sandman-Hurley

 At the beginning of the video you had the opportunity to experience what it feels like to struggle through a written text.
 Dyslexia for a Day: A Simulation of Dyslexia is a kit with five simulations that can be implemented by anyone.
 Here is the writing simulation in full.
-Click here for complete information about Dyslexia for a Day.
-Dyslexia is a complex construct with many different facets that need to be addressed.
-There are the jobs of finding the right intervention, working with the school district and becoming well-versed in dyslexia.
+Related: Teaching EnglishListeningPathologies-Diagnostics

 Why sitting is bad for you - Murat Dalkilinç Stop!
 Before Digging Deeper, go take a quick walk, get moving a bit and then come back!
 I promise you will feel better and perhaps even learn more!
-Why marking your students’ books should be the least of your priorities 1.
+Welcome back!
+Is there a link between lack of movement coronary heart disease, diabetes, and stroke recovery?
+The human body is designed for movement, and our skeleton includes 360 joints.
+Are you thinking about your lifestyle and what you spend your day doing?
+Test QI gratuit - Test psychotechnique - Tests de QI gratuits Why marking your students’ books should be the least of your priorities 1.
 Introduction Never, as in this day and age, secondary schools in the UK have made such a big fuss about the importance of marking student books and never has giving feedback been so tiresome and time-consuming for teachers.
 Based on the intuitively compelling notion – supported by recent research claims by the likes of Hattie – that a more cognitively demanding student involvement in the feedback-handling process significantly enhances learning, Modern Language teachers are now asked in many cases to place marking at the top of their priorities and engage in elaborate corrective approaches.
+The trending remedial methodology prescribing a conversation-for-learning approach to marking, whereby the feedback unfolds in the form of a dialogue between corrector and correctee, book-marking has become a very taxing process for both parties but especially for teachers.
+2. 3.
+The obvious answer is ‘No’ as students and parents do demand we correct.
+(1) the student must understand the correction;

 Related: